stylify/web/content/docs/get-started/index.md

 ## Adding Macros
-In case you want to add for example a shorter variant for `margin-left` like `ml`, you can <nuxt-link to="/docs/stylify/compiler#macros">add macro</nuxt-link> as in example below.
+In case you want to add for example a shorter variant for `margin-left` like `ml`, you can <nuxt-link to="/docs/stylify/compiler#macros">add macro</nuxt-link> as in the example below.

 ```js
 const compilerConfig = {